Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-08-TB_two_flavours.md

 title: Tight-binding, two flavours🍦
 date: 2021-08-08
 categories: Post
-description: two flavours of calculating tight-binding band structures.
+description: Tight binding, serving as the foundation of most toy models in condense matter physics society, can at first glance, look daunting.
+This post provides two flavors of calculating band structures using Tight-binding methods.
 tags: Tight-binding
 ---
 Read [:link: this](https://cpb-us-w2.wpmucdn.com/u.osu.edu/dist/3/67057/files/2018/09/tight-binding_model_in_the_second_quantization_formalism-1egl8n3.pdf) for introduction to TB method in a QFT perspective.